-Serbia: WB loan to EPS power utility for distribution network modernization12.
-July 2016. / News Serbia Energy
+Serbia: WB loan to EPS power utility for distribution network modernization, News Serbia Energy

 EPS will use about 140 million euros from the World Bank loan.
 Two projects have already been implemented, and distribution network reconstruction and energy efficiency increase are forthcoming.

 Successful cooperation between Electric Power Industry of Serbia and the World Bank will enable the reconstruction of damaged and obsolete distribution network and the procurement of equipment for the fast establishment of the power supply in the event of large-scale natural disasters.
 The reconstruction of five major 110 kV substations, procurement of small mobile substations, replacement of 13,500 cabinets with 20,000 meters, procurement of measuring devices for public lighting are all foreseen.
 Financing of these projects is provided from the loan for flood emergency recovery that happened in May 2014 that was approved by the International Bank for Reconstruction and Development (IBRD), member of the World Bank group.

 Total loan for Serbia amounted to EUR 300 million, out of which EUR 157 million was planned for EPS.

 We have used larger part of the proceeds for the procurement of electricity and in record time with the savings we completed dewatering in OCM Tamnava – West Field, that produces 43 percent of coal for EPS thermal power plants.
 About EUR 15 million was spent for dewatering of that mine, instead of 23 million that was planned by the World Bank – said Dragoslav Cicović from EPS Key Investment Projects Department.

 The Public Investment Management Office of the Republic of Serbia asked for EUR 17.3 million that were not spent for electricity import to be transferred for elimination of floods consequences in agriculture and flood protection.
 This means that EPS will use total of about EUR 140 million from the World Bank loan.